terrier-org/terrier-core/doc/quickstart_experiments.md

     Time elapsed: 0.987 seconds.
 ```

-If all goes well this will result in a `.res` file in the `var/results` directory called `InL2c1_0.res`.
-We call each `.res` a run.
+This will result in a `.res` file in the `var/results` directory called `InL2c1_0.res`.
+We call each `.res` file a *run*.

-For example, you can also configure more options on the command line, including arbitrary properties, e.g.:
+You can also configure more options on the command line, including arbitrary properties using the `-D` option to any Terrier command, e.g.:

     $bin/terrier batchretrieve -Dtrec.model=BM25 -c c:0.4 -Dtrec.topics=share/vaswani_npl/query-text.trec